ICanBoogie/Operation/README.md

 ### Forwarded operation

-An operation is considered "forwarded" when the actual destination and operation type is defined using the request parameters [Operation::DESTINATION](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#DESTINATION) and [Operation::NAME](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#NAME).
-The URL of the request is irrelevant to forwarded operation, more over whether they succeed or fail the dispatch process simply continue.
+An operation is considered "forwarded" when the actual destination and operation name is defined using the request parameters [Operation::DESTINATION](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#DESTINATION) and [Operation::NAME](http://icanboogie.org/docs/class-ICanBoogie.Operation.html#NAME).
+The URL of the request is irrelevant to forwarded operation, more over whether they succeed or fail the dispatch process simply continues.
 This allows forms to be posted to their own _view_ URL (not the URL of the operation) and displayed again if an error occurs.

 ```php